Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Introduction

-To instantiate our key insight, we propose \method, a general-purpose, video-language-input, dense reward model trained with a dual reward-prediction objective: a frame-level progress loss on expert data and a preference-prediction loss over trajectory comparisons (see \Cref{fig:teaser}).
-To support downstream RL, \method\ also predicts a frame-level task success.
-Our ablations reveal a mutual reinforcement effect: preference supervision improves \method's ability to distinguish suboptimal from successful trajectories even when trained solely on expert demonstrations, suggesting that global comparative constraints induce a better-structured internal reward representation.
-Furthermore, as additional unlabeled suboptimal data is introduced, \method\ scales naturally to further improve performance.
+To instantiate this insight, we propose a scalable training recipe for reward modeling based on a dual reward-prediction objective: a frame-level progress loss on expert demonstrations and a preference-prediction loss over trajectory comparisons.
+Using this recipe, we train \method, a manipulation-centric reward model.
+Our training recipe reveals a strong mutual reinforcement effect between the two supervision signals.
+Even when trained only on expert demonstrations, preference supervision improves \method's ability to distinguish successful from suboptimal trajectories, suggesting that global comparative constraints induce a more structured internal reward representation.
+Moreover, as additional unlabeled suboptimal data is introduced, \method\ naturally scales to further improve performance.

-We train \method\ on \datasetname, a large-scale reward-learning dataset which we curate, that contains over one million trajectories collected from 21 robot platforms, including bimanual, single-arm, and mobile manipulators, as well as human demonstrations.
-Importantly, \datasetname\ is intentionally constructed to include a substantial number of suboptimal and failed trajectories that naturally arise during real-world data collection but are difficult to exploit with absolute progress-based supervision.
-The scale and diversity of \datasetname\ are therefore essential for learning globally consistent preference relations across embodiments, tasks, and viewpoints, and for fully leveraging failure data that would otherwise be discarded.
-In addition to training with real failure data, we generate preference pairs using a suite of augmentations---including video rewinding~\citep{zhang2025rewind}, sequence trimming, and cross-task comparisons---that expose the model to diverse successful and suboptimal behaviors.
-Across external benchmarks and our own evaluation trajectories collected from six out-of-distribution scenes from three institutions, \method\ outperforms state-of-the-art baselines by an average of 14\% in reward rank correlation and 32\% relative improvement in distinguishing suboptimal from successful trajectories.
+To train \method, we curate \datasetname, a large-scale reward-learning dataset for robot manipulation containing over one million trajectories collected from 21 robot platforms, including single-arm, bimanual, and mobile manipulators, as well as human demonstrations (see \Cref{fig:teaser}).
+Importantly, \datasetname\ intentionally includes a substantial number of suboptimal and failed trajectories that naturally arise during real-world data collection but are difficult to leverage with purely absolute progress-based supervision.
+The scale and diversity of \datasetname\ are therefore critical for learning globally consistent preference relations across embodiments, tasks, and viewpoints while fully exploiting failure data that would otherwise be discarded.
+Beyond real-world failures, we further construct preference pairs using a suite of augmentations---including video rewinding~\citep{zhang2025rewind} and cross-task comparisons---that expose the model to diverse successful and suboptimal behaviors.
+Across external benchmarks and our own evaluation trajectories collected from six out-of-distribution scenes spanning three institutions, \method\ outperforms state-of-the-art baselines by an average of 14\% in reward rank correlation and achieves a 32\% relative improvement in distinguishing successful from suboptimal trajectories.